apache/incubator-devlake-website/docs/UserManuals/ConfigUI/AdvancedMode.md

 ]
 ```

+- `connectionId`: The ID of your GitLab connection at page http://localhost:4000/connections/gitlab.
+- `projectId`: GitLab repo's Project ID.

 ### 3. Jenkins

 Collect multiple Jenkins jobs sequentially.
 Below is an example for collecting 2 Jenkins jobs sequentially.
 It has 2 stages, each contains a Jenkins task.